-Healthy and safe traveling, whether to a far off place or just down the road, requires care and preparation.
-Because visiting a new location puts your body in contact with unfamiliar and different food, water, climate, and air quality, it’s not uncommon to become ill when traveling.
+Healthy and safe traveling requires care and preparation, whether you’re going to a far-off place, or just down the road.
+Visiting a new location puts your body in contact with unfamiliar and different food, water, climate, and air quality.
+It’s not uncommon to become ill when traveling.

-Helpful things you can do to stay healthy on the road are to eat right, get enough sleep, and exercise without overdoing it.
-If you’re in a new and exciting place, you may have the urge to see everything you possibly can, but be careful not to overdo it or you may exhaust yourself to the point of illness.
+Helpful things you can do to stay healthy on the road include eating right, getting enough sleep, and exercising without overdoing it.
+If you’re in a new and exciting place, you may have the urge to see everything you possibly can.
+Be careful not to overdo it or you may exhaust yourself to the point of illness.

 Always be prepared.
-Know the risks of transit routes and public transportation, and don’t take chances with respect to personal safety.
+Know the risks of transit routes and public transportation.
+Don’t take chances with respect to personal safety.
 Research where you’re going and pack wisely, with climate- and culture-appropriate clothing.
-Also, bring all the medication and first-aid gear you’ll need—you never know how far you may wind up from a pharmacy where someone is able to understand your needs.
+Bring all the medication and first-aid gear you’ll need.
+You never know how far you may wind up from a pharmacy where someone is able to understand your needs.

-Travelling abroad requires more preparation than does local travel.
+Traveling abroad requires more preparation than local travel.
 Plan ahead by researching if you’ll need immunizations, and schedule a time to get those completed at least six weeks before you depart.
-Vaccines you may need include:
+Vaccines you might need include:

-Before you travel, see your doctor or travel medicine professional to obtain a physical examination to make sure you’re in sufficiently good health to travel and sufficiently physically and emotionally fit for your intended activities.
+Before you travel see your doctor or travel medicine professional to obtain a physical examination.
+You must make sure you’re in good health to travel and physically and emotionally fit for your intended activities.

-While travelling, make sure that you eat and drink carefully to avoid traveler’s diarrhea.
+While traveling, make sure that you eat and drink carefully to avoid traveler’s diarrhea.
 Some tips include:

-- Drink beverages only from commercially-sealed bottles or cans, or that you have personally disinfected by an approved method
+- drinking beverages only from commercially sealed bottles or cans, or that you have personally disinfected by an approved method

-If you’re travelling to places where traveler’s diarrhea is common, you may want to carry medication (e.g., antibiotics and loperamide) to treat the condition.
+If you’re travelling to places where traveler’s diarrhea is common, you may want to carry medication like antibiotics and loperamide to treat the condition.

 If you’ll be traveling to a country where the risk for mosquito-borne diseases is high, you should bring insect repellents, mosquito nets, and other gear to protect yourself from being bitten.
 If any of the countries you’ll be visiting have endemic malaria, you should talk to your doctor about taking medication for prophylaxis.

-It’s a good idea to travel with a small personal first-aid kit.
-What goes in your kit depends on where you’re going, how long you’ll be there, and what you’ll be doing, but here are some basic guidelines of what to include:
+It’s a good idea to travel with a small personal first aid kit.
+What goes in your kit depends on where you’re going, how long you’ll be there, and what you’ll be doing.
+Here are some basic guidelines of what to include.